princenyeche/jiraone/docs/api.rst

-.. _replacement-placeholder:
+.. _replacement_placeholder:
 replacement_placeholder
 =============

-.. autofunction:: jiraone.replacement_placeholder
+.. autofunction:: replacement_placeholder

  This function returns multiple string replacement.
 This can be used to replace multiple strings in a list where a placeholder can be identified and used